 Data Availability Statement: The data presented in this study are available on request from the corresponding author.
 The data are not publicly available due to confidential patient data being used.

+Acknowledgments: This paper includes results of the doctoral thesis entitled Understanding Patients and Mental Health during the COVID-19 Pandemic thru a Psychological Lens: Needs, Resources and Implications published by F.M.K. at the faculty of Health Psychology and Behavioral Medicine at Jacobs University in 2022.
+We would like to thank Tran Ngoc Huong Quan for proofreading and editing the manuscript.

 Conflicts of Interest: The authors declare no conflict of interest.

 Appendix A – Questionnaire and items used